10 Things You Should Never Flush Down The Toilet

-Disposing of various materials by flushing it down the toilet is something everyone has done.
-It requires almost no effort, and once it’s done, you don’t have to worry about it again.
-Unless, of course, you do: last month, a couple in Wales were found guilty of three counts of “depositing materials in the sewer”; they had used their toilet to dispose of baby wipes and underwear, which caused a blockage of the drains in their street.
-Other consequences included an overflowing manhole on a neighbouring property, which in turn caused said property internal plumbing issues.
+Last month, a couple in Wales disrupted a whole neighborhood when they used their toilet to dispose of baby wipes and underwear.
+This caused a complete blockage of the drains in their street.
+Other consequences included an overflowing manhole on a neighboring property, which in turn caused said property a number of internal plumbing issues.

 So, there is obviously a whole host of materials that should not be flushed down a toilet under any circumstances.
-We’re going to detail them here in order to help people avoid the unnecessary outcomes mentioned above.
+Here is our list:

 Cotton balls and paper towels